gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 ---

 **Hi!
-I am Gonzalo, a Research Fellow at the University of Turin and a PhD Candidate in Sociology and Methodology of Social Research at the University of Milan.**
+I am Gonzalo Franetovic, a Postdoctoral Research Fellow at the [Department of Cultures, Politics and Society](https://www.unito.it/ricerca/dipartimenti/dipartimento-di-culture-politica-e-societa) at the [University of Turin](https://www.unito.it/).** I recently completed my PhD in Sociology and Methodology of Social Research at the [University of Milan](https://www.unimi.it/en), where I was affiliated with the [Department of Social and Political Sciences](https://www.unimi.it/en/education/social-and-political-sciences) and the [NASP - Network for the Advancement of Social and Political Studies](https://www.nasp.eu/).

-**My research focuses on understanding how people comprehend social inequality.** In my doctoral dissertation, I investigate how the socioeconomic composition of individuals' social environments influences their perceptions and beliefs about inequality.
-I emphasize the role of social networks and socializing institutions, such as schools and neighborhoods, and differences based on social positions.
-Additionally, I am interested in exploring the structure of interrelations between different attitudes towards inequality.
-I am excited about the opportunity to contribute meaningfully to the understanding of these complex social dynamics.
+I was previously a Visiting Fellow at the [University of Chile](https://www.uchile.cl/) ([Department of Sociology](https://sociologia.facso.uchile.cl/)) and at the [Autonomous University of Barcelona](https://www.uab.cat/) ([COALESCE Lab](https://coalesce.research.uab.cat/)), experiences that enriched my international collaborations.
+Also, I am affiliated with the [Research Lab on Social and Political Change (SPSTrend)](https://spstrend.org/) and the [Chilean Society for Social Network Science](https://www.redes-sociales.cl/).

+My research explores how social inequalities are reproduced or challenged through social relationships.
+I focus on both objective inequalities—such as social stratification—and subjective ones, meaning how people perceive and interpret disparities.
+My PhD thesis examined how the socioeconomic composition of individuals' social environments shaped their perceptions of inequality, with an emphasis on personal networks and socializing institutions like schools and neighborhoods.
+I addressed this through cross-country data, complex network methods, and a life course perspective, analyzing variations across social positions.

+I have published in *[Social Indicators Research](https://doi.org/10.1007/s11205-024-03352-5)*, *[Frontiers in Sociology](https://doi.org/10.3389/fsoc.2022.806458)*, and *[Spanish Journal of Sociology](https://doi.org/10.22325/fes/res.2020.33)*, among others, addressing inequality, social mobility, and distributive justice through methods including network analysis, longitudinal and multilevel approaches, and comparative research.

+My teaching experience includes undergraduate courses on sociological theory, inequality, economic sociology, and quantitative methods at [Collegio Carlo Alberto](https://www.carloalberto.org/), [Pontificia Universidad Católica de Chile](https://www.uc.cl/), [Alberto Hurtado University](https://www.uahurtado.cl/), and [San Sebastian University](https://www.uss.cl/).
+I have also worked as a Socioeconomic Analyst at the [National Statistics Institute of Chile](https://www.ine.cl/).

-Here you can find part of my research: publications, work in progress, conferences, teaching and more.
+You can find more about my publications, projects, teaching, and presentations here.

+**Feel free to reach out if you’d like to connect, collaborate, or discuss research!**

 {{% staticref "uploads/resume.pdf" "newtab" %}}Download my CV{{% /staticref %}}